Drug Addiction | Types, Symptoms & Effects

 Cocaine addiction

 Cocaine is one of the most widely-used illegal drugs.
 This powerful stimulant is highly physically and psychologically addictive with 840 deaths resulting from cocaine in the UK in 2021 (an all-time high).
-Click the button below to learn more about cocaine addiction.
+Click the button below if you would like to learn more about cocaine addiction and how to spot it.

 Cocaine addiction →